-Gophers pitcher Max Meyer could be top 10 pick in MLB Draft
+Gophers pitcher Max Meyer could be top 10 pick in MLB draft

 Two other Minnesotans, both righthanded pitchers, are rated among the top 200 prospects by mlb.com.
 Trent Palmer of Anoka, who plays at Jacksonville, is No. 114 and Burnsville senior Max Carlson, who has committed to North Carolina, is No. 192.

-Carlson's brother, Sam, signed with Seattle after being taken in the second round in 2017, when he edged out Meyer as Star Tribune metro baseball player of the year.
+Carlson's brother, Sam, signed with Seattle after being taken in the second round in 2017, when he edged out Meyer as the Star Tribune's Metro Baseball Player of the Year.
 Sam Carlson had Tommy John surgery in July, 2018, and wasn't able to pitch until spring training in February.